-The nice thing about living in Los Angeles is that even when I can’t be out exploring the world, LA always has something fun to do.
-I live in Burbank and found out that the Los Angeles Equestrian Center was holding their Fiesta of the Spanish Horse.
+The nice thing about living in Los Angeles is that even when I can’t be out traveling abroad, LA always has something fun to do.
+I found out that the Los Angeles Equestrian Center was holding their Fiesta of the Spanish Horse.
 It was right down the road, and I was looking for something to do, so I went.

 Los Angeles Equestrian Center